grabczak/mis-counter/README.md

 ./target/release/mis-tree
 ```

-## 📥 Input / 📤 Output Format
+## 📥 Input

-The program reads a tree structure from text file and writes the number of _maximal independent sets (MIS)_ to a `.result` file in plain text.
+The program reads a tree structure from a text file.

 The tree is represented using _adjacency lists_, where each line lists a node and its direct children.
 The root is assumed to be node `0`.